• Hash256

 Code

-These code snippets do the base58 conversion used in Bitcoin.
-They convert to and from hexadecimal, because that’s the most common format we work with.
+They convert to and from hexadecimal, because that's the most common format we start with when converting to base58.

 module Base58